2017 marks the 150th anniversary of the University of Illinois

 By Nancy Komlanc and Vivian Larson

 Since The Illinois Club will turn 100 year old next year,

 history with all club members.
 Thanks, in part, to The Illinois Club members

 detailed records of club events.
 Thanks, also, goes to the

 Department for housing these wonderful records and keeping them

 It was in February 1906 that some women from the Illinois campus met

 that same year the club officially became the "University Women's Club"

 Meetings were held monthly on Tuesday afternoons at the Women's Building.

 and by then there were already 200 members!
-In these early years, typically cake, ice cream and coffee, were served,
+In these early years, typically cake,

-17 dozen spoons were ordered ("Modern Art" by Reed & Barton)
+In 1911, 17 dozen spoons were ordered ("Modern Art" by Reed & Barton)

 Women's Building.
 The club had to borrow plates and cups.